Landlord insurance for rental properties

 Your premiums may be affected by the following:

-- Your level of cover – whether you choose buildings only cover, or buildings and content cover
+- Your level of cover – whether you choose buildings only, contents only or buildings and contents together

 - The location of your property